 - Plaid patterns add a cozy feel to your event.
 Plus, plaid is available in just about any color, so you’re sure to find a fabric that complements your color scheme.
 Try using a plaid table runner or placemats.
 Or, if your groom is up for it, plaid bowties and pocket squares are a nice touch.

 - Amp up the glam by using metallic leaves instead of traditional fall colors.
-You can either spray paint leaves you find on the ground, buy metallic leaves from a craft store, or create your own luxurious leaves using metallic paper in any color.
+You can either spray paint leaves you find on the ground, buy metallic leaves from a craft store, or create your own luxurious leaves using metallic cardstock in any color.
 For the ultimate glam, use gold card stock.

 - Scour your yard for twigs and branches you can use to add extra texture to your decor.
 Smaller twigs are perfect for centerpieces and tablescapes, while larger or longer pieces are ideal for dressing up chairs, framing your head table, or creating an autumn-themed photo backdrop.